XAITK/xaitk-saliency/docs/installation.rst

 Installing Python Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This project uses `Poetry`_ for depedency management, environment consistency, package building, version management, and publishing to PYPI.
+This project uses `Poetry`_ for dependency management, environment consistency, package building, version management, and publishing to PYPI.
 Dependencies are `abstractly defined`_ in the :file:`pyproject.toml` file, as well as `specifically pinned versions`_ in the :file:`poetry.lock` file, both